-The following rule was adopted by the Northeastern Conference on August 27, 1998.
-Once a student is elected a team captain and he/she violates the MIAA or their own school drug and alcohol policy at any time during the year, they will lose the privilege of being a team captain.
-The position of captain is one of honor, leadership, and responsibility.
-As a result, student athletes serving in that capacity are expected to conduct themselves in an exemplary manner in and out of school.
-Marblehead High School student athletes are not eligible to be nominated or voted on as captain for one year to the date, if he/she violates the MIAA or Marblehead High School's Chemical Health policy.
+The following is a Northeastern Conference rule: Once a student is elected a team captain and he/she violates the MIAA or their own school drug and alcohol policy at any time during the year, they will lose the privilege of being a team captain.
+Marblehead High School student-athletes are not eligible to be nominated or voted on as captain for one year to the date, if he/she violates the MIAA or Marblehead High School's Chemical Health policy.